Deal with the Devil: Theophilus of Adana

-The predecessor of The Faustus in the Christian religion is Theophilus ("Friend of God" or "Beloved of God") the unhappy and despairing cleric, disappointed in his worldly career by his bishop, who sells his soul to the devil but is redeemed by the Virgin Mary.
+The first instance in Western religion, literature, or lore of a person trading his or her soul to the devil in exchange for worldly benefit is the story of Theophilus of Adana.
+According to the legend, Theophilus was an unhappy and despairing cleric, disappointed in his worldly career by his bishop, who sells his soul to the devil but is redeemed by the Virgin Mary.
 His story appears in a Greek version of the 6th century written by a "Eutychianus" who claims to have been a member of the household in question.

 A 9th-century Miraculum Sancte Marie de Theophilo penitente inserts a Virgin as intermediary with diabolus, his "patron", providing the prototype of a closely linked series in the Latin literature of the West.

-In the 10th century, the poet nun Hroswitha of Gandersheim adapted the text of Paulus Diaconus for a narrative poem that elaborates Theophilus' essential goodness and internalizes the seduction of good and evil, in which the devil is magus, a necromancer.
+In the 10th century, the poet nun Hrotsvitha adapted the text of Paul the Deacon for a narrative poem that elaborates Theophilus' essential goodness and internalises the seduction of good and evil, in which the devil is magus, a necromancer.
 As in her model, Theophilus receives back his contract from the devil, displays it to the congregation, and soon dies.

 A long poem on the subject by Gautier de Coincy (1177/8–1236), entitled Le miracle de Théophile: ou comment Théophile vint à la pénitence provided material for a 13th-century play by Rutebeuf, Le Miracle de Théophile, where Theophilus is the central pivot in a frieze of five characters, the Virgin and the bishop flanking him on the side of good, the Jew and the devil on the side of evil.